 The Efficiency and Rationalisation Strategy aims to both reduce expenditure and increase income.
-The need to grow income is now more of a priority as the Council moves more towards being self-financing and no longer heavily reliant on direct government funding such as revenue support grant.
+The need to grow income is now more of a priority as the Council moves more towards being self-financing and no longer heavily reliant on direct government funding.
 The strategy has been developed with the underlying principles of protecting frontline service delivery.
-It is also intended that the strategy is a tool to enable the Council to ensure that its service spending is determined by the established priorities set out in the Corporate Plan.